Automage/Chess/README.md

 - Added 2 major methods: askPiece() and askSquare.
 Both will prompt for input and return a string and an int array(containing an x and y coordinate) respectively.
 - Validations include letter, number, and length checks (also checks for the ' character for black pieces)
 - Placeholder move() method created in the Board class

+Pre-Completion 1.3:
+- Added a temporary loop to test player input
+- Created a process() method placeholder.
+Will be used to call the getPossibleSquare() from the piece's respective class (which only produces potential squares based on the piece's location, with no respect for other pieces).
+The process() method will take the potential squares and eliminate squares based on factors such as: square occupancy, obstacle pieces, whether the piece is captured or not, or even if a king is killed
+- Added a move() method which uses the process() placeholder method to update the piece's square location (update() must be used after to translate this change for the draw() method).
+- Improved askSquare() validation (stopped inputs such as 'eg' being validated [and all other instances where the first digit is {A-E} but the second character being disregarded])
+- Removed the array length validation for being 3 characters long (as all squares can be expressed with 2 characters) [Silly Mistake]